HOW DO YOU CHOOSE WHAT TO PUBLISH?

 I DON’T LIKE THE WAY MY STORY WAS EDITED.

-Because of the sheer volume of submissions, we cannot re-edit a story once it is published, but if you would like your story taken down, you are welcome to submit a request.
+Because of the sheer volume of submissions, we cannot re-edit a story once it is published.
+If you would like your story taken down, submit a request and we will comply.
 If an error was inserted in the editing process, notify us with an explanation of the correction, and we will fix it.